koushalkh/ML-LAB/README.md

 # ML-LAB

 All ML lab programs.
-Ever-changing and becoming "easier" till the day before the external lab exam day.
+Ever-changing and becoming "easier" till the day before the external lab exam.

 # Contributors